shegx01/open_code_config/ogc/control/commands/generic/worktrees.md

 ### Sync Operations

-When $ARGUMENTS includes "sync":
+When $ARGUMENTS includes "sync"

-1. Fetch latest changes from remote: `git fetch --all --prune`
+1. Fetch latest changes from remote `git fetch --all --prune`
 2. For each worktree, check if branch exists remotely
-3. Update each worktree with latest changes: `git pull --rebase`
+3. Update each worktree with latest changes `git pull --rebase`
 4. Report any conflicts or issues that need manual resolution
 5. Update PR status if GitHub CLI is available

 ### Switch Operations

-When $ARGUMENTS includes "switch" and a branch name:
+When $ARGUMENTS includes "switch" and a branch name

 1. Verify target worktree exists
 2. Check current worktree status (uncommitted changes)